Sirlarry5/Coffee_Sales_Project/README.md

-DATA ANALYSIS COFFEE SALES PROJECT
+# COFFEE SALES PROJECT USING EXCEL
-# Coffee Sales Project

 ## Overview
 This project involves using Excel in analyzing coffee sales using three distinct tables: